 - The Revision Process – “I don’t write books, I rewrite books.”

-- The Keys of Lifetime Success: Self-confidence and Persistence
+- The Keys to Lifetime Success: Self-confidence and Persistence

 All presentations include ideas from:

 - Primary source research and interviews with Native American leaders